entrepeneur4lyf/kwaak/README.md

 **Q:** I get an `error from Bollard: Socket not found /var/run/docker.sock`

 **A**: Enable the default Docker socket in docker desktop in General -> Advanced settings.

+**Q:** I get an `data did not match any variant of untagged enum LLMConfigurations`

+**A**: Make sure any env variables are set correctly, and that the configuration file is correct.
+This is unfortunately a very generic error.

+**Q:** So why docker?
+How does it work?
+Does it affect local LLM performance?

+**A**: Docker is only used to provide a save execution environment for the agents.
+It does not affect the performance of the LLMs.
+The LLMs are running either locally or in the cloud, and the docker container is only used to run the code.
+This is done to ensure that the agents cannot access your local system.
+Kwaak itself runs locally.

+**Q**: What is the github token used for?

+**A**: The github token is used to create pull requests, search code, and push code to a remote repository.
+It is not used for anything else.

 ## Community